mono/monodevelop/README.md

 For more information about F# see [The F# Software Foundation](http://fsharp.org).
 Join [The F# Open Source Group](http://fsharp.github.com).
 We use [github](https://github.com/fsharp/fsharpbinding) for tracking work items and suggestions.

-Users of Windows XP wishing to use this project are advised to select the `windows-xp` entry in the _branch_ pulldown menu entry above, and follow the variant instructions which will then be presented.

 ## Basic Components

 The core component is the FSharp.CompilerBinding.dll.
 This is used by both fsautocomplete.exe, a command-line utility to sit behind Emacs, Vim and other editing environments, an the MonoDevelop components.